 Cellular Immunotherapy for Hematological Malignancy and Solid Tumor overview

-Cellular therapy is under development for the treatment of hematological malignancies including multiple myeloma, lymphoma, and chronic lymphocytic leukemia and solid tumors including squamous cell carcinoma, ovarian cancer, bladder cancer, transitional cell cancer (urothelial cell cancer), pancreatic cancer.
+Cellular therapy is under development for the treatment of hematological malignancies including relapsed or refractory multiple myeloma, lymphoma, and chronic lymphocytic leukemia and solid tumors including ovarian cancer, bladder cancer, transitional cell cancer (urothelial cell cancer), pancreatic cancer.
 It is administered through intravenous route.
 It comprises of ex vivo activated autologous peripheral blood mononuclear cells (PBMC).

 Alloplex Biotherapeutics overview

 Alloplex Biotherapeutics., is a biotechnology company developing an off-the-shelf anti-tumor vaccine.
 The company is headquartered in United States.

 For a complete picture of Cellular Immunotherapy for Hematological Malignancy and Solid Tumor’s drug-specific PTSR and LoA scores, buy the report here.